paoloricciuti/sveltekit-search-params/README.md

 ### Encoding and decoding

-By default query parameters are strings but more often than not tho we are not working with strings.
-We are dealing with numbers, boolean, arrays and complex abjects.
+By default query parameters are strings but more often than not though we are not working with strings.
+We are dealing with numbers, boolean, arrays and complex objects.
 During the creation of the store you can specify an object containing an encode and a decode property that will be used to transform your data from and to the type you need.

 ```svelte
 <script lang="ts">